wsynuiag/NAPGaurd/README.md

-# NAPGuard: Towards Detecting Naturalistice Adversarial Patches
+# NAPGuard: Towards Detecting Naturalistic Adversarial Patches

 ## Dataset
 Our GAP dataset will be available after the paper is accepted.